dropmann/gamlj_glm/docs/index.md

-# GALMj: the GLM module
+# GALMj suite: the GLM module

 **General Linear Model** module of the GALMj suite for jamovi